 The ketogenic diet has already proven more effective than drugs at treating epilepsy for some patients and reversing type 2 diabetes, said Volek, author of The Art and Science of Low Carbohydrate Living.

 Dr. Volek has followed a ketogenic diet for the past two decades, and credits it for his excellent health.
 "It was nothing short of an epiphany when I changed to a ketogenic diet," Volek told me.
 "I felt better, more satiated, and had more consistent energy."

-Dr. Thomas Seyfried, a renowned cancer researcher at Boston College, told me in an exclusive interview the ketogenic diet can beat chemotherapy for almost all cancers.
+Dr. Thomas Seyfried, a renowned cancer researcher at Boston College, revealed in an exclusive interview the ketogenic diet can beat chemotherapy for almost all cancers.

 "The reason why the ketogenic diet is not being prescribed to treat cancer is purely economical," said Dr. Seyfried, author of Cancer as a Metabolic Disease.
 "Cancer is big business.
 There are more people making a living off cancer than there are dying of it."

 Elaine Cantin discussed how she used the ketogenic diet to manage her son's type I diabetes and her own aggressive breast cancer in her book, The Cantin Ketogenic Diet.

 "The cancer research community needs to change its view of cancer as a metabolic — not a genetic — disease in order to make meaningful progress," said Travis Christofferson, author of Tripping Over the Truth: The Metabolic Theory of Cancer.

 Hayden's diet is roughly 65% fats, 30% protein, and 5% carbs.
 Her brain tumor hasn't gotten smaller since she began the ketogenic diet, but it also hasn't gotten any bigger — which is a great sign.